-Although I have the best intentions of handling each illness with the grace and serenity of Florence Nightingale, the truth is after a day (or an hour) of playing nurse to my cranky, stir-crazy children, I generally start to lose it.
-If you can relate, simply refer to the handy schedule below, and you're all but guaranteed to retain your sanity even on the most trying sick day!
+Although I have the best intentions of handling each illness with grace and serenity, the truth is after a day (or maybe an hour) of playing nurse to my cranky, stir-crazy children, I generally start to lose it.
+If you can relate, simply refer to the handy schedule below, and you’re all but guaranteed to retain your sanity even on the most trying sick day!

 8:30 AM: If your child is in the mood to eat, lovingly prepare her a vitamin-packed, nutrient-rich smoothie.
 Artfully serve the drink with a beautifully cut strawberry garnish.
 Then sink to the floor and sob silently when your child takes one sip, pushes the cup aside and says, “Mama, this is disgusting.
 I want goldfish crackers/fruit snacks/the Halloween candy I stashed under my bed when you weren’t looking.”